fpsvogel/lectiohumana/about.md

 ### Why all the Latin?

 Because I love it, and it helps us take off our blinders by stepping into another world, the pre-industrial Graeco-Roman tradition, which is also the spiritual heritage of Christians and the whole Westernized world.
-Because this tradition has fallen by the wayside, children and adolescents are not spiritually nourished in our public and most private schools, the practice of Western Christianity and its offspring in "developing countries" is shallow, and Westernization across the world is a double-edged sword of material development and spiritual destruction.
+But because this tradition has fallen by the wayside, children and adolescents are not spiritually nourished in our public and most private schools; the practice of Western Christianity and its offspring in "developing countries" is shallow; and Westernization across the world is a double-edged sword of material development and spiritual destruction.

 ### Why all the Christian stuff?
 I thought you said humanists.

 I mean the humanists of the Renaissance, and their forebears and successors.
 If you think humanism is just another name for atheism, please read these:

+* [Matthew Spinka on Christian humanism](https://fps-vogel.github.io/read/Matthew-Spinka-Christian-Thought-1), excerpted from his *Christian Thought*
 * *A Christian Humanist Manifesto* by Roger Olson: [Part 1](http://www.patheos.com/blogs/rogereolson/2012/11/a-christian-humanist-manifesto-god-is-most-satisfied-with-us-when-we-are-most-glorified-by-him-part-1/), [Part 2](http://www.patheos.com/blogs/rogereolson/2012/11/a-christian-humanist-manifesto-part-2/), [Part 3](http://www.patheos.com/blogs/rogereolson/2012/11/a-christian-humanist-manifesto-part-3-final/)
 * [*Christianity and the Humanist Tradition*](http://www.theimaginativeconservative.org/2013/06/christianity-and-the-humanist-tradition.html) by Christopher Dawson
 * [*Why Christians should believe in humanism, and humanists in Christianity*](https://www.theosthinktank.co.uk/cmsfiles/archive/files/Christian%20Humanism%20FINAL%20combined.pdf)